 - Awareness raising workshops aimed at providing an opportunity for staff and students to debate Equality, Diversity and Human Rights issues.

-- Social events that promote and celebrate diversity in an enjoyable manner, where students and staff can integrate and interact with groups and individuals from across the Group in an informal and relaxed environment.
+- Social events that promote and celebrate diversity in an enjoyable manner, where students and staff can integrate and interact with groups and individuals from across the Partnership in an informal and relaxed environment.

 Set appropriate Equality Targets and Actions